sims-bit/Milestone-Project-One.github.io/README.md

 #### Strategy
 The aim of the website is to showcase the artists portfolio, furthermore, to provide a contact space for acquisition of artists’ work.
+Advertise,
+to provide information of upcoming and previous exhibitions.

 #### Scope – Function
 The site must be clear, and the images and work well define, to differentiate between the projects.